JustDooooIt/GMUI/README.md

 </Script>
 ```

 > Note: Although virtual nodes have real nodes, it is best not to directly modify the state of real nodes through them.
-Please call exec_func or bind responsive data!
+Please call exec_func or bind responsive data !

 ### Page Jump and Component Replacement
-The jump to method can be used for page redirection, with the parameter being the path to the. gmui file in the page directory:
+The jump to method can be used for page redirection, with the parameter being the path to the. gmui file in the page directory :

 ```xml
 <Column align="center">